josh1904/josh1904.github.io/README.md

 **Organizer:** National Achievement Center, Ministry of Education, Culture, Research, and Technology
 **Date:** October 2022 - November 2022
 **Achievement:** Finalist
-- Developed and presented innovative solutions in the field of Information Technology, contributing to national-level achievements in tech education.
+- Developed and presented solutions in Information Technology, contributing to national-level achievements in tech education.

 ---